CJCameron13/bmi-calculator/README.md

 Sep 3 - Got the gradient done pretty easily.
 For some reason, the text input increase in size when I increase the font-size value.
 Would like to find a solution to that.
 Otherwise the calculator box is ready to go minus the labels inside of the textbox.

+Sep 4 - This calculator box has been quite the tinker job.
+I found a way to get the labels "inside" of the input box by containing the input and label in a parent box.
+One issue remains and that is the wonky sizing of the input boxes.
+They still dramatically widen when increasing the font size.
+And it's the only element that doesn't seem to "listen" to its prescribed width.

 ### Built with

 - Semantic HTML5 markup